PrivStatBool/KernelHE/README.md

 ## Overview

 This repository contains the source code for the research paper "Speed-up of Data Analysis with Kernel Trick in Encrypted Domain".
-The code is divided into two main parts: CKKS (arithmetic fHE) and TFHE (Boolean-based fHE), each addressing ML/STAT algorithms in the encrypted domain.
+The code is divided into two main parts: CKKS (arithmetic FHE) and TFHE (Boolean-based FHE), each addressing ML/STAT algorithms in the encrypted domain.

 ## Structure of the Repository